locoframework/loco-rails/README.md

 	* **:updated** - when updated\_at > created\_at
 3. a hash with relevant keys:
 	* **:for** - receiver of the signal.
 It can be a single object or an array of objects.
 Instances of models, their classes and strings are acceptable.
 If receiver is a class, then given signal is addressed to all instances of this class.
 If receiver is a string (token), then clients who have subscribed to this token on the front-end side, will receive notifications.
 They can do this by invoking this code: `App.Env.loco.getWire().setToken '<token>'`
 	* **:data** - additional data that will be transmitted along with notification.
-This data are serialized to JSON in database.
+Data are serialized to JSON.

 Example: